Jim’s first piece of New York advice is not to talk to anyone.

 Not the fancy one Zelda and F. Scott Fitzgerald would pour gin down their throats in during the 1920s before Zelda, ironically, was remanded to a mental health facility, rather… Brooklyn.

-I forget completely that the building we’re staying in is filled with the recently homeless and the mentally ill who won their digs in the NYC Affordable Housing Lottery and so I respond to a “good morning” from a woman who holds the elevator door for me.
+I forget completely that the building we’re staying in is filled with the recently homeless as well as people living with mental health conditions who won their digs in the NYC Affordable Housing Lottery and so I respond to a “good morning” from a woman who holds the elevator door for me.

-I realize my mistake when she starts banging her head on the wall.
+I realize I may have made a mistake when she starts banging her head on the wall.

 I’ve responded with an easy “hi, how’s it going?” and the head banging is her response.